CMSgov/dpc-app/README.md

 `java -jar dpc-api/target/dpc-api.jar demo`

-> Note: The demo client expects the entire system (all databases and services) to be running from a new state (no data in the database).
+**Note**: The demo client expects the entire system (all databases and services) to be running from a new state (no data in the database).
 This is the default when starting the services from the docker-compose file.
 When running the JARs manually, the user will need to ensure that the `dpc_attribution` database is truncated after each run.